 – Joe Lstirbuck

-Current standards for general whole house ventilation, exhausting stale CO2, VOC, Carcinogen, Pathogen and PM laden air, as well as kitchen ventilation are far behind known science.
+Current U.S. standards for general whole house ventilation (ASHRAE 62), exhausting stale CO2, VOC, Carcinogen, Pathogen and PM laden air, as well as kitchen ventilation are far behind known science.
 If the ventilation in your home is only ‘to code’ then it is likely not sufficient for good health.
 Keep in mind that U.S. code not too long ago allowed asbestos and lead based paint.
 Of 141 chemicals prohibited by EU regulations, only 3 are prohibited in the U.S.

 To repeat – It is up to homeowners to take responsibility for their and their family’s health.